Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Related Work

 \section{Related Work}

-\mysection{Learning from 3D Data} Different from 2D data that deals with images of structured pixels, there are multiple ways to represent 3D data, which mostly depends on the application.
-These 3D representations include 3D point clouds~\cite{pointnet,pointnet++,pointtransformer}, 3D volumetric voxel representations~\cite{voxnet,pvoxelcnn}, 3D meshes~\cite{meshcnn,meshnet}, and 3D implicit functions~\cite{occupancynet,deepsdf}.
-3D point clouds are widely used for 3D representation in computer vision due to their compactness, flexibility, and because they can be obtained naturally from sensors like LiDAR and RGBD cameras.
-PointNet \cite{pointnet} paved the way as the first deep learning algorithm to operate directly on 3D point clouds.
-PointNet computes point features independently and aggregates them using an order-invariant function like max-pooling.
-Subsequent works focused on finding neighborhoods of points to define point convolutional operations \cite{pointnet++,dgcn,pc_li2018pointcnn,pc_landrieu2018large,pc_landrieu2019point,pc_wang2018sgpn}.
-Voxel-based deep networks explicitly use 3D CNNs on a voxel representation that suffers from cubic memory complexity \cite{voxnet}.
-Several recent works combine point cloud representations with other 3D modalities like voxels~\cite{pvoxelcnn,pvnet} or multi-view images~\cite{mvpnet}.
-This paper proposes a novel Voint cloud representation for 3D shapes and investigates novel architectures that aggregate view-dependent features at the 3D point level.
+\mysection{Learning on 3D Point Clouds} 3D point clouds are widely used for 3D representation in computer vision due to their compactness, flexibility, and because they can be obtained naturally from sensors like LiDAR and RGBD cameras.
+PointNet \citep{pointnet} paved the way as the first deep learning algorithm to operate directly on 3D point clouds.
+It computes point features independently and aggregates them using an order-invariant function like max-pooling.
+Subsequent works focused on finding neighborhoods of points to define point convolutional operations \citep{pointnet++,dgcn,pc_li2018pointcnn,MAPVAE}.
+Several recent works combine point cloud representations with other 3D modalities like voxels~\citep{pvoxelcnn,pvnet} or multi-view images~\citep{mvpnet}.
+We propose a novel Voint cloud representation for 3D shapes and investigates novel architectures that aggregate view-dependent features at the 3D point level.

-\mysection{Multi-View Applications} The idea of using 2D images to understand the 3D world was initially proposed in 1994 by Bradski~\etal~\cite{bradski1994recognition}.
-This intuitive multi-view approach was combined with deep learning for 3D understanding in MVCNN~\cite{mvcnn}.
-A line of works continued developing multi-view approaches for classification and retrieval by improving the aggregation of the view-features from each image view \cite{mvrotationnet,mvequivariant,groupconv,mvviewgcn,mvtn}.
-Another relevant task is 3D shape retrieval, which is traditionally conducted by extracting descriptors of 3D shapes to match them.
-Several multi-view methods have been proposed to extract these visual signatures describing 3D objects, including MVCNN~\cite{mvcnn}, view-group CNN~\cite{mvgvcnn}, triplet-center loss~\cite{he2018triplet}, and Multi-Loop View CNN~\cite{mlvcnn}.
-In the 3D object detection task, using multiple views proved crucial in many of the recent methods that use Bird-Eye View (BEV) or projective view, in combination with 3D point clouds and voxels \cite{mv3d,mvf3d}.